What's happened

 How we got here

-Raptor persecution has been a significant issue in Scotland, with illegal killings linked to gamekeeping practices.
-Recent legislation, including the Wildlife Management and Muirburn Bill, aims to address these crimes, but reports indicate that illegal activities persist.
+Raptor persecution has been a significant issue in Scotland, with illegal killings of birds of prey linked to gamekeeping practices.
+Recent legislation, including the Wildlife Management and Muirburn Bill, aims to address these crimes, but reports indicate ongoing challenges in enforcement and public awareness.

 Common question